GENPACK: KPI-Guided Multi-Criteria Genetic Algorithm for Industrial 3D Bin Packing: Introduction

-Recent work has introduced hybrid methods that combine heuristics with metaheuristic refinement.
-For example, \mbox{Ananno and Ribeiro} \cite{ananno2024multiheuristic} proposed a two-stage framework in which constructive heuristics generate layers and blocks, and a GA arranges the remaining residual items under stability and support constraints.
+Recent work has introduced hybrid methods that combine constructive heuristics with metaheuristic refinement.
+For example, \mbox{Ananno and Ribeiro}~\cite{ananno2024multiheuristic} proposed a two-stage framework in which constructive heuristics generate layers and blocks, and a GA arranges the remaining residual items under stability and support constraints.
 While such approaches demonstrate feasibility, they primarily enforce industrial requirements as hard constraints and focus evaluation on compactness and utilization~\cite{bortfeldt2001hybrid,kang2012hybrid,egeblad2009heuristic}.
 They do not systematically optimize across multiple industrial key performance indicators (KPIs), and runtime scalability remains problematic for highly heterogeneous orders~\cite{egeblad2009heuristic,wu2010three}.

-This paper addresses the above limitations by presenting a KPI-driven GA specifically designed for industrial 3D-BPP.
-The overall three-phase pipeline of the proposed approach is shown in Figure~\ref{fig:architecture}.
-In the first phase, constructive heuristics such as MaxRects~\cite{jylanki2010maxrects} rapidly generate initial placements that only cover a subset of all the items to be packed.
-The second phase applies a genetic algorithm, where selection, crossover, mutation, and KPI-based fitness evaluation are used to refine the packing and place residual items that the heuristics failed to place.
-Finally, a post-processing step compacts and adjusts the arrangement to maximize density and ensure feasibility with respect to stability and industrial constraints.
+This paper addresses these limitations by presenting a KPI-guided GA specifically designed for industrial 3D-BPP.
+The overall three-stage pipeline of the proposed approach is shown in Figure~\ref{fig:architecture}.
+In the first stage, constructive heuristics such as MaxRects~\cite{jylanki2010maxrects} rapidly generate initial placements that cover only a subset of the items to be packed.
+In the second stage, a genetic algorithm uses selection, crossover, mutation, and KPI-based fitness evaluation to refine the packing and place residual items that the heuristics failed to place.
+In the final stage, post-processing compacts and adjusts the arrangement to improve density and ensure feasibility with respect to stability and industrial constraints.

 The main contributions are as follows: